awsdocs/iam-user-guide/doc_source/troubleshoot_roles.md

 1. In the list of policies, choose the name of the policy that you want to delete\.

-1. Choose the **Policy usage** tab to view which IAM users, groups, or roles use this policy\.
+1. Choose the **Entities attached** tab to view which IAM users, groups, or roles use this policy\.
 If any of these identities use the policy, complete the following tasks:

    1. Create a new managed policy with the necessary permissions\.
 To ensure that the identities have the same permissions before and after your actions, copy the JSON policy document from the existing policy\.
-Then create the new managed policy and paste the JSON document as described in [Creating Policies on the JSON Tab](access_policies_create-console.md#access_policies_create-json-editor)\.
+Then create the new managed policy and paste the JSON document as described in [Creating Policies using the JSON editor](access_policies_create-console.md#access_policies_create-json-editor)\.

    1. For each affected identity, attach the new policy and then detach the old one\.
 For more information, see [Adding and removing IAM identity permissions](access_policies_manage-attach-detach.md)\.